Setting boundaries

 .
 (2020)

-For part of its life, the Ness of Brodgar complex was bounded by two large, stone walls – both of which ran the width of the peninsula and visibly separated the buildings within from the world outside.
+For part of its life, the Neolithic complex was bounded by at least two massive stone walls – both of which ran the width of the Ness of Brodgar peninsula and separated the buildings within from the world outside.

 The northern boundary wall

-Geophysical surveys had indicated an immense feature – with an entrance – running across the Ness of Brodgar to the north-west of the excavation site.
+Geophysical surveys had indicated an immense feature – with an apparent entrance – running across the Ness of Brodgar at the north-western end of the excavation site.

 Interpretation of the 2013 gradiometer survey results. (📷 ORCA)